The Catcher in the Rye Summary

 PS: We also made a snazzy list of the best quotes from the book.

-Who would I recommend our The Catcher in the Rye summary to?
+Who would I recommend our summary of The Catcher in the Rye to?

 The 19-year-old college student who feels overwhelmed by the mountain of adulthood that lies in front of her, the 45-year-old father who’s worried about his daughter’s academic trajectory, and anyone who feels a little, or even a lot, lost in life.